THE JACKSON COUNTY AMATEUR RADIO CLUB, INC

 25271 |

-will be held on Saturday June 25, 2022 starting at 2 p.m.
+held on Saturday June 25, 2022 starting at 2 p.m. and

-and ending on Sunday June 26, 2022 at 5 p.m.
+ending on Sunday June 26, 2022 at 5 p.m.

 Field day is